okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount/index.md

 Retrieves the current user's password status

-> **Note:**  This only returns information about the password, not the password itself
+> **Note:**  This operation only returns information about the password, not the password itself.

 #### Required scope and role